abinit/abinit/doc/tutorial/elastic.md

 parts of [[help:respfn#1|section 1]] of the respfn_help file.

-Examining this section of *telast_2.abi*, note that electric field as well as strain are uniform perturbations, only are defined for [[qpt]] = 0 0 0. [[rfelfd]] = 2 specifies that we want the ddk calculation to be performed, which requires [[iscf]] = -3.
+Examining this section of *telast_2.abi*, note that electric field as well as strain are uniform perturbations, so that they are defined only for [[qpt]] = 0 0 0. [[rfelfd]] = 2 specifies that we want the ddk calculation to be performed, which requires [[iscf]] = -3.
 The ddk wave functions will be used to calculate both the piezoelectric tensor and the Born effective charges, and in